-PHARMACEUTICALS ARE CENTRAL TO HUMAN HEALTH AND WELFARE, AND chemistry is central to pharmaceuticals.
+PHARMACEUTICALS ARE CENTRAL TO HUMAN HEALTH AND WELFARE, and chemistry is central to pharmaceuticals.
 Over the past century, advances in chemistry have led to groundbreaking medicines and medical treatments that have eradicated once deadly diseases.
 Enhanced sanitation and hygiene technologies enabled by chlorine chemistry are the most effective weapon against waterborne viruses and bacteria.
-Drug innovations enable individuals to live with, and manage, diseases that used to be death sentences; for example, diabetics readily test their blood sugar levels with a simple chemical test.
+Drug innovations enable individuals to live with and manage diseases; for example, diabetics readily test their blood sugar levels with a simple chemical test.
 Drugs have reduced and eradicated diseases around the world (e.g., smallpox, polio).
-Currently, scientists in the U.S. are researching how nanotechnology and nanoparticles may be used to fight many diseases, including cancer and Ebola.
+Currently, scientists in the U.S. are researching how nanotechnology and nanoparticles may be used to fight many diseases, including cancer and coronavirus.